-In 2016, Easton Herring ‘18 made the switch from Seward County Community College to Newman University, in search of a place to call home, an environment which valued relationships, development and opportunity.
-It was here he found his calling, and was given the opportunity to play baseball for his final two years of college.
+In 2016, Easton Herring ‘18 made the switch from Seward County Community College to Newman University, in search of a place to call home and an environment that valued relationships, development and opportunity.
+It was here he found his calling while playing baseball for his final two years of college.

 Baseball’s role

-This role is one which requires vast experience and expertise, something Herring possesses in abundance.
-After leaving Newman University for Wichita State University, he earned his masters degree there between 2019 and 2020.
+This role also requires experience and expertise, something Herring possesses in abundance.
+After leaving Newman University for Wichita State University, he earned his master’s degree there between 2019 and 2020.

 Easton’s journey

-Following his time as graduate assistant, he was offered the volunteer assistant coaching position with Wichita State University baseball from 2020-2022.
-It was here he threw himself in the deep end, having multiple responsibilities such as overseeing catchers and outfield, coaching first base, developing scouting reports and handling equipment with brands like Under Armour or Wilson.
+Following his time as a graduate assistant, he was offered a volunteer assistant coaching position with WSU baseball from 2020-2022, and he threw himself in the deep end, having multiple responsibilities such as overseeing catchers and outfield, coaching first base, developing scouting reports and handling equipment with brands like Under Armour or Wilson.

 Making the switch: baseball to softball

-Just before the start of the 2022 season Herring was considering making a switch to softball.
+Just before the start of the 2022 season, Herring was considering a switch to softball.
 While scrolling on social media, he came across a volunteer assistant position for Virginia Tech Softball with the head coach’s email attached.
 Within an hour of contact, Herring’s phone was ringing.

-There is no time like the present, and for Herring and his wife that meant flying to Blacksburg, Virginia.
-Upon the job offer, he and his wife Tara found a place to live within two days.
-Ten days after returning to Wichita, their house was packed and they were to become Virginia residents, this was the start of Herring’s softball coaching career.
+Upon the job offer, he and his wife, Tara, found a place to live within two days in Blacksburg, Virginia.
+Ten days after returning to Wichita, their house was packed, and they became Virginia residents.

 For their successes, they were named the 2022 Mid-Atlantic Region Coaching Staff of the Year.